code-423n4/docs/awarding/fairness-and-validity/README.md

 # If you disagree with a judge's decision

-If you disagree with a decision, and judging has been finalized, there's nothing further that can be done or changed; the judge's decisions are final.
+If you disagree with a decision, and you do not have [the +backstage role](/roles/certified-contributors/backstage-wardens), there's nothing further that can be done or changed; the judge's decisions are final.

 However, if the concern regarding judging is focused on a matter of inconsistency or process or lack of clarity in the rules, you are encouraged to review the issues in https://github.com/code-423n4/org/issues and: